-- No request: No Request is the state entered by the local priority under all conditions where no local protection switching requests (including wait-to-restore and do-not-revert) are active.
+o NR: NR is the state entered by the local priority under all conditions where no local protection switching requests (including WTR and DNR) are active.
 NR can also indicates that the highest local request is overridden by the far end request, whose priority is higher than the highest local request.
-Normal traffic signal is selected from the corresponding transport entity. - Lockout, Signal Fail(P): The access by the normal traffic to the protection transport entity is NOT allowed, due to the SF detected on the protection entity or due to the lockout of protection command applied.
-The normal traffic is carried by the working transport entity, regardless of the fault/degrade condition possibly present (due to the highest priority of the switching triggers leading to this state). - Forced Switch, Signal Fail(W), Signal Degrade(W), Signal Degrade(P), Manual Switch: A switching trigger, NOT resulting in the protection transport entity unavailability is present.
-The normal traffic is selected either from the corresponding working transport entity or from the protection transport entity, according to the behaviour of the specific switching trigger. - Wait to Restore: In revertive operation, after the clearing of an SF or SD on working transport entity, maintains normal traffic as selected from the protection transport entity until a wait-torestore timer expires or another request with higher priority, including a clear command, is received.
-This is used to prevent frequent operation of the selector in the case of intermittent failures. - Do not revert: In non-revertive operation, this is used to maintain a normal traffic to be selected from the protection transport entity. - Exercise: Exercise of the APS protocol. - Reverse Request: The near end will enter and signal Reverse Request only in response to an EXER from the far end.
+Normal traffic signal is selected from the corresponding transport entity.

+- o LO, SF-P, SD-P: The access by the normal traffic to the protection transport entity is NOT allowed in this state.
+The normal traffic is carried by the working transport entity, regardless of the fault/degrade condition possibly present (due to the highest priority of the switching triggers leading to this state). - o FS, SF-W, SD-W, MS-W, MS-P: A switching trigger, NOT resulting in the protection transport entity unavailability is present.
+The normal traffic is selected either from the corresponding working transport entity or from the protection transport entity, according to the behavior of the specific switching trigger. - o WTR: In revertive operation, after the clearing of an SF-W or SD-W, maintains normal traffic as selected from the protection transport entity until the WTR timer expires or another request with higher priority, including Clear command, is received. is used to prevent frequent operation of the selector in the case of intermittent failures. - o DNR: In non-revertive operation, this is used to maintain a normal traffic to be selected from the protection transport entity. - EXER: Exercise of the APS protocol. - o RR: The near end will enter and signal Reverse Request only in response to an EXER from the far end.